 System Benefit Charge

 All taxpayers are billed directly for county supported solid waste and recycling services, facilities, and programs.
 The System Benefit Charge is made up of components that vary based on the services provided by the county.
 Residential rates are applied per dwelling unit for both single and multi-family properties.
 Non-residential rates are applied to properties with improvement values greater than $5,000 and the number of billing units is based upon the primary use of the property, structure area and land use code.
-Inquiries regarding the System Benefit Charge should be directed to the Division of Utilities and Solid Waste Management.
+Inquiries regarding the System Benefit Charge should be directed to the Division of Solid Waste and Recycling.

 Bay Restoration Fee